Tailwind Palette Generator

 - 800–900: Dark shades — perfect for headings, dark backgrounds, and high-contrast text on light surfaces.

 Creating a perceptually uniform color scale by hand is tedious and error-prone.
-Simply lightening or darkening a hex value in equal steps does not produce visually consistent results — human color perception is non-linear.
+Simply lightening or darkening a hex value in equal steps does not produce visually consistent results — human color perception is non-linear, as explained in Wikipedia's overview of color vision.
 A dedicated generator solves this by:

 - Accuracy: Using weighted mix ratios that approximate Tailwind's own perceptual curve for each shade level.